 Nordic Entertainment Group is one of the owners of MMS.
 MMS measures, but also develops new methods for measuring consumption of moving images in Sweden.
 They monitor trends and publish reports and surveys.

 The Motion Picture Association of America (MPAA) serves as the voice and advocate of the American motion picture, home video and television industries.

-Norsk Presseforbund (NR), or the Norwegian Press Association, is a joint body for Norwegian mass media that aims to promote ethical standards and professional integrity, and to strengthen and protect freedoms of speech, media and information.
+Norsk Presseforbund (NR), or the Norwegian Press Association, is a joint body for Norwegian mass media that aims to promote ethical standards and professional integrity and to strengthen and protect freedom of speech, media and information.

 Reklamombudsmannen (RO), or the Swedish Advertising Ombudsman, is a self-regulatory organisation.
 RO handles complaints about advertising, assesses whether commercial advertising is following the Consolidated ICC Code, and provides information, guidance and training in the field of ethical marketing.

 The Responsible Media Forum is a partnership between leading global media companies.
 The forum collaborates on sustainability issues, identifying and acting on social and environmental challenges facing the sector.